Zulko/moviepy/_sources/user_guide/modifying.rst.txt

 .. note::
     When programming a new effect, whenever it is possible, prefer using ``time_transform`` and ``image_transform`` instead of ``transform`` when implementing new effects.
-    The reason is that, though they both internally relly on ``transform`` when these effects are applied to ``ImageClip`` objects, MoviePy will recognize they only need to be applied once instead of on each frame, resulting in faster renderings.
+    The reason is that, though they both internally rely on ``transform`` when these effects are applied to ``ImageClip`` objects, MoviePy will recognize they only need to be applied once instead of on each frame, resulting in faster renderings.

 To keep things simple, we have only addressed the case of :py:class:`~moviepy.video.VideoClip.VideoClip`, but know that the same principle applies to :py:class:`~moviepy.audio.AudioClip.AudioClip`, except that instead of a picture frame, you will have an audio frame, which is also a numpy array.